 - Getting a lot of ideas from Twitter

-- Reading blogs on KevinMD
+- Reading other posts on KevinMD

-His plans after residency:
+Tom’s plans for life after residency:

-- Collaborating with US-based institutions
+- Collaborating with U.S.-based institutions

 Programs for physicians going abroad: